lbruton/PreciousMetalInventoryTool/README.md

 - Added Cloud Sync placeholder modal and per-provider API quota tracking with usage warnings and automatic monthly reset
 - Boating Accident button color reflects data presence and import/export behavior
 - Custom branding title support and new footer with GPL-3.0 license link
+- Provider modal adds usage instructions and centered tables for Last Price and metal enable options
+- Settings controls and file buttons now use even spacing with upload/download icons and clarified boating accident prompt

 ## 🆕 What's New in v3.1.12
 - **About Modal**: Mandatory disclaimer splash with version info and refreshed styling